intervexual/TLDBaseViz/README.md

 * `-` is used to indicate something should be taken from this location (e.g. `-hammer`: you can see the nearby Riken has a `+hammer` showing where it should go).
 By default, cyan is used for this.
 * `+` is used to indicate something should be brought to this location (e.g. `+woodworking`).
 By default pink is used for this.
 * `#` is used to indicate a text box.
 This is useful for notes for yourself, such as if an item is coming or going far away.
 In the example above, `#Cannery` is a note I made to indicate the woodworkng tools are coming from the Cannery.
+* `*` is used to indicate something should be produced (crafted) for this location (e.g. a furniture workbench).
+* `?` is used to indicate something should be searched for at this location.

 Connections are formatted as a list, and an excerpt looks like this: